 If you are willing to share an apt or a house then your housing costs work out to be about $200-$300.
 One bedroom apts cost about $500-$550 or more.
 Housing is easy to find near the department (within 10 - 15 minutes walking distance).
 University housing for graduate students consists of suites with a common kitchen or two bedroom apts for 4 people (you have to share a bedroom) Below is a list of web sites with Charlottesville housing information to get you started:

-- The Blue Ridge Apartment Council (This is an excellent site which allows you to search apartment offersings from multiple realtors.)
+- The Blue Ridge Apartment Council (This is an excellent site which allows you to search apartment offerings from multiple realtors.)

 - Private ads are one of the best places to look for off-grounds housing: craigslist for Charlottesville

-- The local papers have their classifieds online: The Cville Weekly, The Daily Progress, and The Hook.
+- The local papers have their classifieds online: The Cville Weekly, and The Daily Progress.

 - Some local realtors with apartment web listings: Woodard Properties, Wade Apartments, and Management Services Corporation.